jchatel/quickmail-next-docs/deliverability/auto-warmer-for-non-quickmail-inboxes.md

-# Auto-Warmer for Non-QuickMail Email Accounts 🔥
+# Auto-Warmer for External Inboxes (Email accounts purchased outside QuickMail) 🔥

-QuickMail's built-in Auto-Warmer is currently only available for Google email accounts purchased directly through QuickMail.
+QuickMail's built-in Auto-Warmer is currently only available for QuickMail-inboxes (Google email accounts purchased directly through QuickMail).

-If you are using external or custom email accounts, you can still warm them up using [Mailflow.io](https://www.mailflow.io/) at no additional cost as part of your QuickMail subscription.
+If you are using external-inboxes (Or email accounts purchased outside QuickMail), you can still warm them up using [Mailflow.io](https://www.mailflow.io/) at no additional cost as part of your QuickMail subscription.

 **In this article:**